85-year-old La Vista woman sentenced to probation for motor vehicle homicide

-An 85-year-old La Vista woman was sentenced to two years probation and had her driver's license revoked Tuesday after being found guilty of misdemeanor motor vehicle homicide in Cass County.
+An 85-year-old La Vista woman was sentenced to two years of probation and had her driver’s license revoked Tuesday, June 27, after being found guilty of misdemeanor motor vehicle homicide in Cass County.

 Marcia Weeks pleaded no contest to causing a two-vehicle crash last August on Nebraska Highway 50.
 The crash resulted in the death of Krynaston “Ken” Reed, 88, of Louisville.